jimbobbennett/AgroHack/Steps/CreateTheAppInIoTCentral.md

    Configure the chart or last know value to your liking.

 1. Repeat this for the other telemetry values.
 If you want to plot multiple telemetry values on the same chart use the check boxes to select multiple values and drag them together.
 You can add telemetry values multiple times to get multiple views over the data.

+1. Drag *Needs Watering* from the *Command* section onto the dashboard.

 1. You can also customize the view with labels, markdown or images if desired.